jon-jacky/Piety/samples/ed.md

 - *S()*: returns *len(buf().lines) - 1*, index of last line in *lines*.
   Roughly resembles the dollar sign *$* used in *ed* command mode.

-Working with files and buffers:
+Commands - Working with files and buffers:

 - *B(name)*: Create a new **B**uffer and load the file *name*.
 Print the number of lines read (0 when creating a new file).
 The new